New CDC guidelines on co-infected patients

 The document provides a list of treatment options in table form and will be graded according to the strength of study data backing them.
 A treatment algorithm also has been created, providing a simple flowchart for managing co-infection.

 The guidelines follow a seven-year decline in national TB rates.
-Nonetheless, the rate of co-infection remains significant; matches of state AIDS and TB registries in 1994 found 14% of TB cases with an AIDS match.
-The annual risk of TB disease in tuberculin skin-test-positive, HIV-infected Americans ranges from 2% to 5%, which is 10 times higher than in HIV-negative groups, the document notes.
+Nonetheless, the rate of co-infection remains significant, since matches of state AIDS and TB registries in 1994 found that 14% of TB cases had an AIDS match.
+The annual risk of TB disease in tuberculin skin-test positive, HIV-infected people in the United States ranges from 2% to 5% - 10 fold higher than in HIV-negative groups, the document notes.

 Also, the risk of drug-resistant TB in HIV-positive patients remains high.
-A population-based study by the CDC from 1993 to 1996 found that among U.S.-born patients ages 25 to 44, resistance rates were significantly higher among those with HIV infection: 11% were resistant to isoniazid, 9% to rifampin, and 6% to both.
-While the reasons for the disparity are unclear, one explanation is that HIV-positive patients are at increased risk for exposure to patients with drug-resistant TB.
+A population-based study conducted by the CDC from 1993 to 1996 found that among U.S.-born patients aged 25 to 44 years, resistance rates were significantly higher among those with HIV infection - 11% were resistant to isoniazid (INH), 9% to rifampin (RIF), and 6% to both INH and RIF.
+While the reasons for this disparity are not clear, one explanation is that HIV-positive patients are at increased risk for exposure to patients with drug-resistant TB.

 New findings in co-pathogenesis

-One area of research that remains equivocal is whether co-infected patients have a greater risk of TB relapse than patients not infected with HIV.
-The CDC recommends six months of therapy for drug-susceptible TB disease in patients co-infected with HIV, but the agency also suggests treating for six months after documented culture conversion if the therapeutic response has been slow.
+One area of research that remains equivocal is whether co-infected patients have greater risk for relapse for TB than those patients who are not infected with HIV.
+Currently, the CDC recommends six months of therapy for drug-susceptible TB disease in patients co-infected with HIV, but the agency also suggests treating for six months after documented culture conversion if the therapeutic response has been slow.

-Villarino says of the five published trials study ing therapy duration and relapse in co-infected patients, three suggest six months of effective TB therapy cures most HIV-positive patients, and relapse remains relatively low.
+Villarino notes that of the five published trials studying therapy duration and relapse in co-infected patients, three suggest that six months of effective TB therapy cures most HIV-positive patients and that relapse remains relatively low.

-If a patient has begun therapy with protease inhibitors or NNRTIs, the CDC says, interruption of therapy is no longer an option because the risks of HIV resistance are too high.
-Consequently, those patients needing concurrent HIV and TB therapy should be on TB regimens including rifabutin instead of rifampin, or they should be on a nine- to 12-month TB regimen without rifampin but including streptomycin for at least four months.
+If a patient has begun therapy with protease inhibitors or NNRTIs, the CDC notes that interruption of such therapy is no longer an option because the risks are too high for creating HIV-resistance.
+Consequently, those patients who need concurrent HIV and TB therapy should be put on TB regimens that include rifabutin instead of rifampin or a nine- to 12-month TB regimen without rifampin but including streptomycin for at least four months.

-For preventive therapy in HIV-positive patients, the CDC will issue updated recommendations possibly before the end of the year.
-Eight trials have evaluated such patients, and the majority suggest daily INH for six to 12 months may reduce TB incidence by up to 80% for PPD-positive, HIV-positive patients, Villarino says.
-More recent studies have shown preventive therapy with two drugs - rifampin plus pyrazinamide, and rifampin plus INH - can cut treatment time to three months.
+As for preventive therapy in HIV-positive patients, the CDC will be issuing updated recommendations possibly before the end of the year.
+Eight trials have evaluated such patients, and the majority suggest that daily INH for six to 12 months may reduce TB incidence by up to 80% for PPD-positive, HIV-positive patients, Villarino notes.
+More recent studies have shown that preventive therapy with two drugs - rifampin plus pyrazinamide, rifampin plus INH - can reduce treatment time down to three months.